vimalmenon/vimalmenon.github.io/README.md

 ## To Do

 - [ ] Show workflow history
+- [ ] Fix the issue with node name not updated
+- [ ] Create dropdown for next
 - [ ] Show loading indicator on Pages
 - [ ] Show error in UI
 - [ ] Close confirm dialogue when error